thenobody/di-test/README.md

   UserServiceInstance
 )
 ```
-The instance of `RevenueServiceInstance` is created only once (when requested for the first time)
+The instance of `RevenueServiceInstance` is created only once (when requested for the first time).

 2. *prototype*